What are the strengths and advantages of the M.A. TESOL program at SF State in comparison to similar programs elsewhere?

 What is the average class size?

-The average class size is around 20-35 students in upper division undergraduate (prerequisite) courses, 10-18 students in graduate seminars.
+The average class size is around 10-15 students in graduate seminars and 20-30 students in upper division undergraduate and graduate (crosslisted) courses.

 What are the faculty’s areas of expertise?